Nathan-Roll1/ProsodPy/README.md

 </div>

 ## ProsodPy - Audio Preprocessing, Modelling, and Inference (in Python)
+### Companion to: Nathan Roll, Calbert Graham 2022 A Deep Learning Approach to Automatic Prosodic
+Segmentation in Untranscribed Discourse, unpublished
 ### Getting Started
 Start by downloading the github module:
 ```python